 This year, Uncle Sam gave U.S. taxpayers some extra time before the filing deadline.
-The 2012 deadline falls on Tuesday, April 17, as the normal April 15th date fell on a Sunday and Monday was Emancipation Day in the District of Columbia.
+The filing deadline falls on Monday, April 18, as the normal April 15th date falls on the date that Washington, DC observes Emancipation Day.

 A tax lien is typically considered a negative item in a credit score and remains on your credit report seven years from the date the tax liability is resolved -- or longer, if it’s not resolved.
 The specific point impact a tax lien has on a credit score will depend on the tax lien information reported, as well as the other information contained in the credit report.
 However, the impact is greatest when the tax lien is recent and where the consumer has no other negative items (missed payment, high credit card balances, etc.) being reported.
 In these cases, the tax lien can drop the score by 100 points or more.